cardi/timefind/docs/timefind-indexer.md

 # timefind-indexer

-`timefind-indexer` reads in a configuration file describing a source and outputs an index in CSV format containing a list of filenames, timestamp of the earliest record, timestamp of the latest record, and the time that the file was last modified.
+`timefind-indexer` reads in a configuration file describing a source and outputs an index in either CSV or Sqlite3 format containing a list of filenames, timestamp of the earliest record, timestamp of the latest record, and the time that the file was last modified.

 By using `timefind` in conjunction with these index files, a user can downselect the number of files based on a time range.